 Nonmembers of the Bates community are not permitted at private parties or social events unless as invited guests of a member of the community.

-Consumption of alcoholic beverages on campus but outside of dormitories is expressly forbidden except by permission of the Office of the Dean of Students.
+Consumption of alcoholic beverages on campus but outside of dormitories is expressly forbidden except by permission of Student Affairs.
 Such permission will normally be granted at the time of blue-slipping on condition that all policies of the College are followed.

 All Bates employees and students are reminded that they are under the restrictions of Maine law when they choose to entertain or have social events on or off campus and when persons under 21 years of age are present.